LU-SIFE/ticketing/README.md

 I'm unsure what will happen to projects after they are completed, they may not be touched, archived, or outright removed.

+Maybe a program will be developed to interface with this README, to make new project addition easier.

 The general Markdown formatting for new entries is as follows:

 ```